wessle/costaware/README.md

 * a list of the available resources (CPUs and GPUs),
 * the resources to be allocated to each trial replication.

 A typical experiment will consist of several replications of the same trial.
 The output of these replications can then be used to generate nice plots showing average performance across all trials.
+After you've run `demo.py` a few times and see how things work, feel free to start playing with the configuration files.